Health and Wellness

 • Key resources:

-• Health for the People (Santa Cruz and Watsonville): Provides medical, dental and mental health care.
-Visit website
+• Health for the People (Santa Cruz and Watsonville)It provides medical, dental, and mental health care.
+Visit: splg.org

-• Salinas Valley Health Clinic (Monterey): Offers prenatal care, pediatrics and dental services.
-Visit website
+• Salinas Valley Health Clinic (Monterey)It offers prenatal care, pediatrics, and dental services.
+Visit: csvs.org

 Medi-Cal Programs